Blog/2026-05-17·Updated 2026-07-03·9 min read

 3. A single low-friction ask (usually: try the product, not: commit to a post)

-See our full cold email guide for examples and templates.
+See our full outreach message guide for examples and templates.

 Reply rates: what to expect